 The ORWL Guide on the Communication of Crypto Asset Services

 The communication of digital asset services is sensitive: it is crucial for providers to make their services known to the public, but it must also respect a set of rules and good practices.
-This guide aims to present in a practical and operational way the authorized communication methods, good practices, and risks associated with the communication of crypto services.
+This guide aims to present in a practical and operational way the authorized communication methods, good practices, and risks associated with the promotion of crypto-assets services.

-Which are the Digital Asset Service Providers (DASPs) that have the right to communicate?
+Which Digital Asset Service Providers (DASPs) are autorized to do promotion?

 DASPs authorized to promote their services in France or towards the French market must be authorized by the AMF and appear on its whitelist.